-The Board is divided into three classes.
-Directors in each class are elected to serve for three-year terms and until they are re-elected, their successors are elected and qualified, or they resign or are removed.
+The Board is currently comprised of nine directors divided into three classes.
+Directors in each class are elected to serve for three-year terms and until they are re-elected, their successors are elected and qualified, or until his or her death or until they resign or are removed.
 Each year, the directors of one class stand for re-election as their terms of office expire.

-Based on recommendations from our Nominating & Governance Committee, the Board has nominated the following individuals for election as Class I directors of Antero, with terms to expire at the 2026 Annual Meeting of Stockholders, barring an earlier resignation or removal:
+Based on recommendations from our Nominating & Governance Committee, the Board has nominated the following individuals for election as Class III directors of Antero, with terms to expire at the 2028 Annual Meeting of Stockholders, barring an earlier death, resignation or removal: